brianrogers/ExperienceCamera/README.md

 	foreman start

-##License
-The app code is MIT licensed but the TCAPI connector has a different license.
-Be sure to review it before using this beyond example scope.

 ##Future Enhancments
 * comments stored as statements with original statement as StatementRef
 * user auth in NodeJs viewer app